The Department of Social Work encourages qualified applicants from other countries to apply to the MSW program.

 English Language Proficiency

-To meet Augsburg University admission requirements, applicants must provide evidence of a sufficient command of both written and spoken English to study college courses conducted entirely in English.
+To meet Augsburg University admission requirements, applicants must provide evidence of a sufficient command of both written and spoken English to study graduate level coursework conducted entirely in English.
 The following is a list of the tests and programs Augsburg University accepts as evidence for English proficiency.

 - TOEFL: Minimum score of 80 on the Internet Based TOEFL (iBT) with a sub score of 20 on the written and 20 on the speaking sections.